mcawalsh/aks-dotnet9-demo/README.md

 #### Explanation of key parameters:
 - ```--node-count 1``` Starts the cluster with a single node (VM).
-- ```enable-addons monitoring``` Installs the Azure Monitor / Log Analytics agenet for container metrics and logs.
+- ```enable-addons monitoring``` Installs the Azure Monitor / Log Analytics agent for container metrics and logs.
 - ```--workspace-resource-id $LAW_ID``` Links the AKS cluster directly to the previously created Log Analytics workspace, so telemetry flows automatically.
-- ```attach-acr $ACR``` Grans the clsuter permission to pull images from the ACR created earlier without requiring credentials.
+- ```attach-acr $ACR``` Grants the clsuter permission to pull images from the ACR created earlier without requiring credentials.
 - ```generate-ssh-keys``` Creates a local SSH key pair (if none exists) used for admin access to the cluster nodes -- primarily for debugging or node-level maintenance.
-- ```enable-manage-identity``` Assigns Azure Managed Identity to the AKS cluster, allowing it to authenticate securely to other Azure services without storing secrets.
+- ```enable-managed-identity``` Assigns Azure Managed Identity to the AKS cluster, allowing it to authenticate securely to other Azure services without storing secrets.

 Next, get the kubeconfig details and merge them in your local config file.
 This causes your local ```kubectl``` commands to be automatically authenticated to the AKS cluster.